reddavis/Asynchrone/README.md

     Just(-1)
 }

-for await value in stream {
+for await value in sequence {
     print(value)
 }